knewyousir/webFEF-session7/README.md

 ## Header

 Note that base.css uses an @import to import in reset.css.
+Reset is a [normalization](https://github.com/sindresorhus/modern-normalize) set of css rules.
+It ensures proper rendering across browsers.

 Add header.css with the following content and use `@import` to include it in base.css: